realsuayip/rest-filters/docs/source/getting-started.rst

    ``company.name`` query parameter, e.g., ``company.name=google``.
 This is
    made possible by the ``lookup`` argument, which maps both the model field and the query parameter name.
-3. Each filter field is marked with ``required=False``, making all filters optional.
-4. Both parent and child filters use different serializer fields, since they require different types.
+3. Both parent and child filters use different serializer fields, since they require different types.
 However, fields for child filters might be omitted, in which case they will be inherited from the parent filter.